Holdover Rent Clauses: Avoid Paying 150–200% After Your Lease Ends

 - avoid arguments about what “month-to-month” means

 From the tenant side, holdover often happens for normal operational reasons (permits, contractor delays, shipping, staffing).
 The key is to keep an end-of-term slip from becoming a budget-breaking event.
+If the squeeze is coming from the other direction — your new space isn't ready on time — see rent commencement and delivery protections for coordinating the two timelines.

 Tenant-friendly holdover terms to negotiate